 Building on skills developed in Film and TV 11, students will gain professional skills in film production including working in various roles on a film set, including Director, Assistant Director (A.D.)
 Assistant Camera (A.C), Boom Operator, and other vital roles on a production, with an emphasis on audience/film relationship.
-Students will get to develop their own scripts, produce short films, edit, distribute and market their work online.
+Students will get to develop their own scripts, produce short films, edit, and share their work with various audiences.
 Student voice is emphasized.
 Individuals are encouraged to submit quality work to our annual Student Film Festival as well as the BC Student Film Festival.